mjordan/islandora_bagger/README.md

     Source-Organization: Simon Fraser University
     Foo: Bar

 # Whether or not to log Bag creation.
+Set log output path in config/packages/{environment}/monolog.yaml.
 log_bag_creation: true

 ############################
 # Plugin-specific settings #
 ############################

-# Register plugins to populate bag-info.txt and the /date directory.
+# Register plugins to populate bag-info.txt and the /data directory.
+Plugins
+# are executed in the order they are listed here.
 plugins: ['AddBasicTags', 'AddMedia', 'AddNodeJson', 'AddNodeJsonld', 'AddMediaJson', 'AddMediaJsonld', 'AddFedoraTurtle']

 # Used by the 'AddFedoraTurtle' plugin.